danjgale/nii-masker/README.md

                         string with a wildcard (*) to specify all files matching the file pattern.
 If so, these files are naturally sorted by file name prior to extraction.
-  -m mask, --mask mask  File path of the atlas/ROI mask.
-Can either be a
+  -m mask_img, --mask_img mask_img
-                        single ROI mask that is binary, or an atlas with numeric labels.
+                        File path of the atlas/ROI mask.
+Can either be a single ROI mask that is binary, or an atlas with numeric labels.
 Must be a sinlge NIfTI file in the same space as the input images.